-All complete applications will be peer-reviewed by at least two reviewers with relevant expertise.
-The reviewers will be primarily selected from the pool of Tufts CTSI Pilot Studies Program Scientific Training and Review Committee members, which includes past pilot award recipients and collaborators from Tufts CTSI institutions.
+All complete LOIs and applications will be peer-reviewed by at least two reviewers with relevant expertise.
+The reviewers will be primarily selected from the pool of Tufts CTSI Pilot Studies Program Scientific Training and Review Committee members, which includes past pilot award recipients and other reviewers.
+They may also include reviewers from Tufts CTSI partner organizations and CTSA External Reviewer Consortium II, of which Tufts CTSI is a part.
 The review process will follow NIH guidelines for peer review based on the criteria listed below.

-Relevance – ability to meet NCATS and Tufts CTSI objectives by demonstrating a clear translational path and explicit relevance to improved health.
+Significance – quality and merit of the proposed research project, including ability to meet NCATS and Tufts CTSI objectives by demonstrating a clear translational path and explicit relevance to improved health.